 - 269.226.6917 – For the Borgess Hospital Trauma Services 24 hour line

 When necessary, seek immediate medical attention at an area hospital and take a full change of clothing, including shoes, for use after a medical examination.
 Area hospitals may be required by law or policy to contact law enforcement.
 If transportation to a local hospital is needed, a victim should call Campus Safety 269.337.7321 for assistance.
 Calling for transportation will not result in an investigation unless the victim discloses to Campus Safety that they have been sexually assaulted.

 4. Consider having evidence collected

 If you choose to report the assault and pursue legal options, physical evidence can be important.
-If you need a ride to or from the hospital, Campus Safety can escort you 24/7 at no charge.
+Specially trained Sexual Assault Nurse Practitioners (SANE) are available at the YWCA to collect physical evidence.
+If you need a ride to or from the YWCA, Campus Safety can escort you 24/7 at no charge.

 In the case of sexual assault or sexual violence, do everything possible to preserve evidence.
 The decision to press charges does not have to be made at this time.
 However, preserving evidence will help ensure that this option is available in the future.
 Victims should not bathe, shower, douche, brush teeth, or change clothes (if you have changed your clothes, put the original clothing in a paper bag).
 The resources listed here are the points of contact as a first response to an incident of sexual misconduct.